 a) Limit manually graded assignment to 1-2 per week.
 I highly recommend using the “Each student will get a copy” and + Rubric options for manually graded assignments.

-b) Using the Google Classroom grader and sorting assignments by “Status” is really helpful for assignments you manually grade.
+b) Use Google Classroom grader, Sort assignments by “Status” is really helpful for assignments you grade manually.

 Two additional tips for secondary teachers

-c) For secondary teachers with multiple identical sections, you can merge all your sections into one Google Classroom.
-In a virtual learning environment having everyone in one Google Classroom can be more efficient for grading.
-The disadvantage is that it is harder to see who has completed an assignment during a live session in a particular period.
+c) For secondary teachers with multiple identical sections: Merge all your sections into one Google Classroom.
+PRO: One Google Classroom can be more efficient for grading in a virtual learning environment.
+CON: It is harder to see who has completed an assignment during a live session in a particular period.

 d) Use a virtual meeting software that supports private chats with the presenter or establish a private communication method with students.
 Google Meet and Zoom both have their pros and cons, but only Zoom allows private messages to the presenter/host.
 You can also use another messaging service like Google Chat or Remind to facilitate private conversations during a live session or try adding comments to a shared Google Doc if your meeting software does not support private messaging.